-The LQ6T valve is an electrically actuated valve with an on-board, electronic position controller.
+The LQ6 valves are electrically actuated fuel valves with an on-board, electronic position controller.

-The controlling device, not the Driver(s) or Valve(s), sets turbine stability and response.
+The controlling device, not the driver(s) or valve(s), sets turbine stability and response.
 Follow the instructions for the controlling device while setting up the turbine control system.
 Failure to follow instructions can cause personal injury and/or property damage.

-Connections to the LQ6T Valve
+Connections to the LQ6T and LQ6BP Valve

-The LQ6T valve requires the following electrical connections.
+The LQ6T and LQ6BP valves require the following electrical connections.
 Additional details are provided in Chapter 2, Installation.

-Earth Ground Provided through ground lug on housing Power Input 18-32 Vdc measured at the LQ6 valve Analog Input 4-20 mA position command signal
+Earth Ground Provided through ground lug on housing Power Input 18-32 VDC measured at the LQ6 valve Analog Input 4-20 mA position command signal